Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 }

-And finally we can use this inside of our component
+And finally use this inside of your component

 function YourComponent() {